 Ever wondered how to create a really intricate spooky design on your pumpkin for Halloween, rather than the usual simple, chunky face?
 Well, we’ve asked our expert, Emma Smart, to give us a step-by-step guide.

-Emma will be showing her amazing skills at pumpkin carving demonstrations during our half-term Halloween celebrations (27 October to 4 November 2012).
+Our staff will be showing their amazing skills at pumpkin carving demonstrations during our half-term Halloween celebrations.

 Pumpkin carving 10-step masterclass